OliverOakley/project_two/README.md

 The microservice application utilises the following tech:
 * Python is the main language in which the application is written.
 * Flask, SQLALchemy, and HTML (with Jinja2) are used to build the front-end of the application.
-* Docker is used to create each service as its own container, stored within [my DockerHub repository.](https://hub.docker.com/repository/docker/oliveroakley/service1)
 ### Infrastructure:
 The microservice application, as outlined above, is capable of being...:
 1. Fully integrated using the Feature-Branch model into a Version Control System.